WeAreProductive/drawing-DApp/README.md

 # Drawing DApp

 Drawing is a customized DApp written in Python, which originally resembles the one provided by the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).
 Contrary to that example, this DApp does not use shared resources from the `rollups-examples` main directory to be set and run, but instead uses [Sunodo](https://docs.sunodo.io).
 That is why the commands for `building`, `running` and `deploying` differ from the ones given for the [rollups examples](https://github.com/cartesi/rollups-examples/tree/main).

 ## Requirements

 Please refer to [system requirements](https://docs.sunodo.io/guide/introduction/installing#system-requirements) before start building a dApp with Sunodo.

 ## Epoch

 By default the node closes an epoch `once a day`, but this can be controlled by the `--epoch-duration <seconds>` command option when executing the run dApp command.

 It's an important settings when it comes down to `voucher` execution.

 ## Building

-To build the application, run the following command from the project's root directory:
-/add `--no-cache` when in development mode/
+To build the application, run the following command from the project's root directory (add `--no-cache` when in development mode):

 ```shell
 cd drawing-py